SpecPrune-VLA: Accelerating Vision-Language-Action Models via Action-Aware Self-Speculative Pruning: Experiment

 \subsection{Evaluation on Various Computing Platforms}

 To validate the applicability of our method on different devices, we conduct experiments on NVIDIA GeForce RTX 3090.
-As illustrated in Figure~\ref{fig:exp on 3090}, our method achieves an average speedup of \textbf{2.09$\times$} in LLM inference time and \textbf{1.57$\times$} in end-to-end latency across all task categories using the same parameters as Table~\ref{tab:e2e}.
+As illustrated in Figure~\ref{ablations_40901}, our method achieves an average speedup of \textbf{2.09$\times$} in LLM inference time and \textbf{1.57$\times$} in end-to-end latency.
 The results consistently demonstrate improved inference efficiency, underscoring the scalability and effectiveness of our approach under diverse computational conditions.